Choosing DHM parameters

-Developers have the option to set the Diffie Hellman (DHM) parameters for SSL servers with
+Developers have the option to set the DHM parameters for SSL servers with

-mbedtls_ssl_conf_dh_param().
-As of PolarSSL 1.2.0 this is not required anymore as default parameters are preloaded.
+mbedtls_ssl_conf_dh_param_bin().
+This is not a requirement as the default parameters are preloaded.

-For versions of PolarSSL and mbed TLS in the 1.2 and 1.3 branches, the Diffie-Hellman parameters are set by default to the 1024-bit MODP parameters from RFC 5114 (MBEDTLS_DHM_RFC5114_MODP_1024_P and MBEDTLS_DHM_RFC5114_MODP_1024_G).
-From a security perspective, it is desirable to use a larger value, unless you know you have clients for which this will cause interoperability issues.
+MBEDTLS_DHM_RFC3526_MODP_2048_G_BIN).
+From a security perspective, it is desirable to use a larger value, unless you have clients for which this will cause interoperability issues.
 Larger values are provided in dhm.h.
-In mbed TLS 2.0, the default parameters are the 2048-bit MODP group from RFC 5114.

-We used to recommend to use standard parameters rather than generating your own.
-However, the team of researchers behind the Logjam attack also showed than there is some risk associated with that if the parameters are not large enough.
-More precisely, they showed that the amount of computation required to break any number of MODP Diffie-Hellman key exchanges is very close to the amount required to break just one of them, as long as they all use the same parameters.
-So if your parameter size is just at the limit of what an adversary can break, using standard parameters allows the adversary to amortize the cost of the initial computation, which is not what we want.
+We used to recommend using standard parameters rather than generating your own.
+However, the team of researchers behind the Logjam attack also showed that a risk associated is with that if the parameters are not large enough.
+More precisely, they showed that the amount of computation required to break any number of MODP DHM key exchanges is close to the amount required to break just one of them, as long as they all use the same parameters.
+So if your parameter size is just at the limit of what an adversary can break, using standard parameters allows the adversary to amortize the cost of the initial computation, which is not what you want.

-As of this writing (July 2015), 1024 bits is considered within reach of the most powerful adversaries, and 2048 bits safe according to the public knowledge.
-If you absolutely must use 1024 bit parameters for compatibility with old clients, then it is highly desirable to generate your own rather than use the standard parameters, as long as you take into consideration backdoor vulnerabilities.
-If you can use parameters of 2048 bits or more, then you should be safe both ways.
+1,024 bits is considered within reach of the most powerful adversaries, and 2,048 bits safe according to public knowledge.
+If you absolutely must use 1,024 bit parameters for compatibility with old clients, it is highly desirable to generate your own rather than use the standard parameters, as long as you take into consideration backdoor vulnerabilities.
+If you can use parameters of 2,048 bits or more, then you are safe either way.

-Of course an alternative is to switch to Elliptic Curve Diffie-Hellman (ECDHE ciphersuite), which don't have this security issue and also improves the performance, as this article describes.
+An alternative is to switch to Elliptic Curve Diffie-Hellman (ECDH ciphersuite), which does not have this security issue and also improves the performance, as this article describes.